kokizzu/kmt1/README.md

 - [ ] add requeue when meilisearch failed
 - [ ] add bucketed cache (so no need to expire all cache when record upserted)
 - [ ] bugfix error migration if running first time [issue-ref](https://github.com/tarantool/go-tarantool/issues/94)
-- [ ] create methods to simplify CRUD operations
+- [ ] make functions to simplify CRUD operations
 - [x] set flag to print debugging (handler.DEBUG)
+- [ ] add expiration daemon (so can have TTL like redis/aerospike)
 - [ ] expire the search cache
-- [ ] wait for index to be created in test [issue-ref](https://github.com/meilisearch/meilisearch-go/issues/108), workaround: create an empty document for the first time
+- [ ] wait for index to be created in test if test executed for the first time [issue-ref](https://github.com/meilisearch/meilisearch-go/issues/108), workaround: create an empty document for the first time (so search engine know what's the columns)
 - [ ] add more DEBUG flags before production
-- [ ] add expiration daemon (so can have TTL like redis/aerospike)

 ## dependencies